gazelle-installer/gazelle-installer/README.md

 Services to show in the Services tab are also configurable through services.list, and Descriptions support localizations.

-For now the services tab supports sysVinit enable/disable actions.
+Services tab supports sysVinit enable/disable actions and systemd systemctl enable/disable actions, depending on init system in use.

 See gazelle-installer-data services.list and installer.conf for instructions on configuration options.